welltempereddeveloper/welltempereddeveloper/_posts/2018-11-09-how-to-store-values.md

 tempted to store (wherever it is to be stored) that exact string (`ham9objpwYXNzd29yZA==`) as the "password".
 Why?
-Because if it's stored like that, then upon retrieval it is plump and ready to be dropped directly into the HTTP header, without any work, and communication with the REST-ful API is possible.
+Because if it's stored like that, then upon retrieval it is plump and ready to be dropped directly into the HTTP header, without any work, and authorized communication with the REST-ful API is possible.

 ### But what about the FTP integration?